Your Operating Model Is Costing You Growth

 This is not about speed for its own sake.
 It is about economic responsiveness.

 In dynamic markets, relevance decays quickly.
-Organisations that cannot learn and adjust continuously fall behind regardless of how “efficient” they appear internally.
+Organizations that cannot learn and adjust continuously fall behind regardless of how “efficient” they appear internally.

 Why Industrial Thinking Now Destroys Value